flightaware/tclrmq/README.md

 Takes the name of a callback proc which will be called when the connection is closed.
 This includes a failed connection to the RabbitMQ server when first calling _connect_ and a disconnection after establishing communication with the RabbitMQ server.
-The callback takes the _Connection_ object and a dictionary of data specified in the section above about callbacks.
+The callback takes the _Connection_ object and a dictionary with the keys specified in the documentation to the _onClosed_ callback.

 ### onClosed